-The 2014 team finished 44-18 and finished ranked as high as No. 22 by the USA Today coaches' poll.
-South Carolina went 18-12 in the SEC and is one of only two schools in the conference to finish among the top four teams in the league in both 2013 and 2014 and one of four schools in the SEC to win at least 40 games in both 2013 and 2014.
-South Carolina is also one of only nine schools in the nation to host a NCAA Regional in 2013 and 2014.
+The 2014 team finished 44-18 and finished ranked as high as No. 22 by the USA Today coaches’ poll.
+South Carolina went 18-12 in the SEC and was one of only two schools in the conference to finish among the top four teams in the league in both 2013 and 2014 and one of four schools in the SEC to win at least 40 games in both 2013 and 2014.
+South Carolina was also one of only nine schools in the nation to host a NCAA Regional in 2013 and 2014.

 The 2014 Gamecocks led the SEC with a 2.43 earned run average that ranked ninth in the nation.
 The pitching staff was among the best in the country with 13 shutouts, fifth-highest in the nation, a strikeout-to-walk ratio of 3.03, sixth-best in the country and a 1.12 WHIP that was eighth overall.
 South Carolina hit .281 as a team with a .361 team on-base percentage and fielded .975 as well.

 South Carolina would have seven players selected in the 2014 MLB Draft including five players in the first 11 rounds.
 Highlighting that group was junior catcher Grayson Greiner, who was a third round pick and the No. 99 overall selection by the Detroit Tigers.
 Greiner was a second-team All-America honoree by Baseball America and Perfect Game and was named he 2013-14 USC Co-Male Student-Athlete of the Year alongside Gamecock football/basketball standout Bruce Ellington.
 He would also be a semi-finalist for the Johnny Bench Award for the top catcher in college baseball and a member of the SEC All-Defensive team.
 Greiner played in 60 games with 58 starts, hit .311 (66-for-212) with 39 runs scored, 50 RBI, 13 doubles and eight homers, also a .389 on-base percentage and a .486 slugging mark.
 Greiner hit a team-best .327 (37-for-113) in league games with four homers and 24 RBI vs. SEC teams.
 Junior left-handed pitcher Jordan Montgomery was a 4th round selection by the New York Yankees after leading the pitching staff with an 8-5 record and a 3.42 ERA in a team-high 100 innings with 95 strikeouts.
 Montgomery became the 22nd pitcher in school history to reach the 20-win total as well.
 Junior infielder Joey Pankake was a seventh round pick by the Tigers.
 He became the 26th player in school history to tally 200 or more hits with a double in the second inning of the Florida game at the SEC Tournament on May 22.
 He finished his career with 204 hits in the Garnet & Black.
 He started 58 games and hit .303 (67-for-221) with a team-high 52 runs scored.
 Junior outfielder Tanner English went in the 11th round to the Minnesota Twins after manning the center field position the entre year with 62 starts and being named to the SEC All-Defensive team.
 Joel Seddon also was selected in the 11th round after earning second-team All-America honors from the National Collegiate Baseball Writers Association with 14 saves.
 He was also a second-team All-SEC choice.
-Junior first baseman Kyle Martin was South Carolina's best hitter with a .336 average (82-for-244) and would be picked in the 20th round but chose to return to school for the 2015 season.
+Junior first baseman Kyle Martin was South Carolina’s best hitter with a .336 average (82-for-244) and would be picked in the 20th round but chose to return to school for the 2015 season.
 Right-handed pitcher Evan Beal rounded out the group as a 21st round choice by the Royals.
 A Gamecock newcomer also found success as freshman right-handed pitcher Wil Crowe earned Freshman All-America honors as announced by Collegiate Baseball on Wednesday morning.
 In his first season, Crowe went 8-3 in 15 starts with a 2.75 ERA in 91.2 innings pitched.
 Crowe allowed just 32 runs, 28 earned, on 76 hits with 19 walks and 59 strikeouts.
 Crowe was strong in his last start with the Garnet and Black as he pitched four-hit complete game shutout in a 9-0 win vs. Campbell in the NCAA Regional that earned him All-Tournament Team honors.
-Crowe was also honored by the SEC twice as SEC Pitcher of the Week and SEC Freshman of the Week.
+Crowe earmed SEC Pitcher of the Week and SEC Freshman of the Week also.

 The Gamecocks also shined off the field as Greiner continued a streak of a Gamecock making the Capital One Academic All-America teams to four years, following LB Dantzler’s Academic All-America Division I Baseball Player of the Year nod last season and Michael Roth’s two selections to the first team in 2011-12.